 Below is a video of me taking the 3 steps between the first touch and pass.
 You’ll see me one time, accidently take a bigger touch.
 This forced me to take extra steps, which also good and going to happen.
 Taking the extra steps is something you also want.
 It’s just the 3 steps is the smoothest.
 Next time you watch a pro game notice the 3 steps between the trap and pass.
 You’ll see the difference from the smooth players.
 These are the players you can tell spent lots of time doing this.
 Trapping, passing with the 3 steps between.

 2) Settling the ball out of the air

 Settling the ball down coming from the air by bringing the ball down with your foot.
-Settle means bring it down to the ground without it bouncing.
-Trapping or controlling the ball could come down and be bouncing or out of control, but settling the ball means it is controlled and ready to make an easy pass or dribble.
-Use the top, inside or outside of the foot to settle the ball down.
+To settle the ball means to bring it down to the ground without it bouncing.
+Settling the ball means it is controlled and ready to pass or dribble.
+Whereas controlling the ball could pop up or be bouncing, but still close to you.
+When your able, use the top, inside or outside of the foot to settle the ball down.

 3) Three Touch Passing & Receiving

 So many things to do, you can just see where your first touch takes you and go from there by reacting.
 If you only do that, players will only do what’s comfortable.
 This means using only the strong foot.
 What I do is a mix.
 Same as 2-touch but every time the ball comes to you, take 3 touches – including the pass.
 Trap the ball, then take another small touch before you pass on the 3rd touch.